Harry Potter Tours in London

 STOP 1 – Leadenhall – Diagon Alley/Leaky Cauldron 1 (map)

 Leadenhall Market has sat in this location since the 14th century!
 However, most of what you can see today dates from the late 1800’s and served as another filming location for Diagon Alley and the Leaky Cauldron.
 In Harry Potter and the Philosopher’s Stone, this is the location that was used for the filming of Diagon Alley.
 In fact, at 42 Bull’s Head Passage you will spot a store front for an optician.
 However, this shop front – painted blue – was used to serve as the entrance to the Leaky Cauldron in the first Harry Potter film.
+Read our full post on finding the real Diagon Alley in London.

 Take either Ship Tavern Passage or Bull’s Head Passage onto Gracechurch Street and turn LEFT.
 When the road ends and runs into Monument Station/Boots the Chemist, continue FORWARD veering slightly RIGHT to walk pass Boots.
 This will take you onto King William Street which will then turn into London Bridge.